2010 Green Bay Packers season: Week 2

-Hoping to continue their current winning streak, the Packers returned to Lambeau Field for their home opener, an interconference duel with the Buffalo Bills.
+Hoping to continue their current winning streak, the Packers returned to Lambeau Field for their home opener, an inter conference duel with the Buffalo Bills.
 In the 1st quarter Green Bay took the early lead as kicker Mason Crosby made two field goals from 44 and 24 yards.
 RB Brandon Jackson added a touchdown on a 1-yard run.
 The Bills then answered in the 2nd quarter when RB Fred Jackson scored a touchdown on a 3-yard run.
 In the third quarter the Packers increased their lead when WR Donald Driver hauled in a 7-yard touchdown pass from QB Aaron Rodgers, followed by Rodgers scrambling 9 yards to the endzone for a touchdown.
 The Packers continued to dominate in the fourth quarter when Rodgers completed a 30-yard touchdown pass to WR James Jones.

 With the win, Green Bay improved their record to 2–0 on the season tied with the Chicago Bears for the division lead.
 Both the Minnesota Vikings and Detroit Lions fell to 0–2.
 Linebacker Clay Matthews became the first Packer and one of only eight players in NFL history to record at least 6 sacks in the first two weeks of the season.